The 60s Revolution: Music, Protests & the Fight for Change

 🌼Image Credits🌼

-All photos used in this post are sourced with love from Wikimedia Commons and are believed to be in the public domain or shared under Creative Commons licenses.
-Peace, love, and gratitude to the photographers, activists, and groovy souls who helped capture the spirit of a revolutionary era. ✌🏽✨
+All images used in this post are sourced with love from Wikimedia Commons and are believed to be either in the public domain or available under Creative Commons licenses.
+Every effort has been made to ensure proper usage and attribution in accordance with licensing terms.